 , and houses a ridiculous number of ever-changing restaurants, bars, and shops along The Ave.
 Suffice it to say that there are enough things to do to keep thousands of college students busy at all hours of the day and night, year-round.

 Even if you’re not a student, or in your twenties, the U-District still has tons of stuff that might appeal to you.
 The University Farmers Market runs year-round and is a great way to spend a Saturday morning.
 Pick up some produce for the week, chat up the super-friendly vendors, and listen to the street performers play their fiddles or didgeridoos (there’s always something different)!

 Every May, the U-District Street Fair takes over the Ave in a “country fair meets urban retail corridor” atmosphere.
 People flock from all over the city to see live bands perform, sample food from local vendors, and peruse the crafts of local artists.

 Popping through at a less peak time also has its benefits.
 Take a walk through UW campus and check out the infinitely cool library building or maybe the Burke Museum.
-If it’s rainy out (not that it ever is), the neighborhood has several historic theaters, including the Metro and Varsity as well as the Neptune, which is transforming to a music venue in Fall 2011.
+If it’s rainy out (not that it ever is), the neighborhood has several historic theaters, including the Sundance Cinema and Varsity as well as the Neptune, which is transforming to a music venue in Fall 2011.
 The Historic University Theater specializes in improv shows.

 Hungry?
 Go to Portage Bay Café for breakfast—they have a ‘toppings bar’ for you to doctor up your pancakes and French toast any way you like!
 Get some Thai food at Thai Tom for lunch, but be prepared to wait in line for one of their six tables.
 In the evening, hit up the College Inn pub, which was built for the very same Alaska-Yukon-Pacific Exposition that brought all the action to this neighborhood in the first place!

-Houses in University District
+Homes in University District